R-J96/stainFuser/README.md

 # StainFuser: Controlling Diffusion for Faster Neural Style Transfer in Multi-Gigapixel Histology Images

 A conditional diffusion model for high quality stain normalisation.
-Network transforms a source image to have the staining characteritics of an input target image.
+The network transforms a source image to have the staining characteritics of an input target image via a controlled diffusion process.

 <p align="center">
-   📃 <a href="https://arxiv.org/abs/" target="_blank">Pre-print</a> • 🤗 <a href="https://huggingface.co/R-J/StainFuser" target="_blank">Model Weights</a> • 🤗 <a href="https://huggingface.co/datasets/R-J/SPI-2M" target="_blank">Data</a>
+   📃 <a href="https://arxiv.org/abs/2403.09302" target="_blank">Paper</a> • 🤗 <a href="https://huggingface.co/R-J/StainFuser" target="_blank">Model Weights</a> • 🤗 <a href="https://huggingface.co/datasets/R-J/SPI-2M" target="_blank">Data</a>
 </p>